 Musing about technology and the future of learning

-I recently attended a one day conference with seminars by Domino's Pizza Group L&D team as well as Towards Maturity.
-Domino's Pizza Group chose Digits and their innovative glo visual learning journeys as their LMS provider with great success.
-Towards Maturity unpacked their 2015-16 L&D Industry Benchmark Report, with valuable information including how "top deck" companies have been able to deliver increased revenue, productivity and employee engagement.
+I recently attended a one day conference with seminars by Domino’s Pizza Group L&D team as well as Towards Maturity.
+Domino’s Pizza Group chose Digits and their innovative Visual Learning Journeys as their LMS provider with great success.
+Towards Maturity unpacked their 2015-16 L&D Industry Benchmark Report, with valuable information including how “top deck” companies have been able to deliver increased revenue, productivity and employee engagement.

 There is so much juicy, blog-worthy information to muse about, but having spent all of my L&D career in learning technology, I perked up when this area was mentioned.
 And it was pleasing to hear that the data shows that the use of learning technology is one of the factors to the success of the top deck organisations.

 It is pretty much redundant to say that we live in a technology-driven, communication age.
 At a Gallup event for strengths coaches a few days ago I learned that the hot-off-the-press Gallup study: How Millennials Want to Work and Live confirms what we all have observed: Millennials are incredibly connected.
 Their preference is for interacting via technology versus Baby Boomers, many of whom rue the decline of face-to-face communication.
-There is a bend towards accessibility, openness, responsiveness and connectedness NOW, not rigidity and silos.
+There is a bend towards accessibility, openness, responsiveness and connectedness NOW, not rigidity and silos.”wirearchy is about the power and effectiveness of people working together through connection and collaboration … taking responsibility individually and collectively rather than relying on traditional hierarchical status”

 Similar themes were presented by Jon Husband in his keynote speech at the 2016 Learning Technologies Summer Forum Conference earlier this month.
 His was a thought-provoking exposition about the shift the world has taken towards “wirearchy” (which I would describe as dynamic, responsive, customised networks) versus than hierarchy (fixed, predictable, traditional structures).